ietf-wg-alto/draft-alto-oam-yang/objectives.md

 and logging and fault manager need to implement `ietf-alto-stats.yang` (see [](#alto-stats-model)).

+In practice, an ALTO server may not follow this architecture exactly.
+But to implement the YANG modules defined by this document, it should contain all the server components above as a minimal implementation.

 The data broker and algorithm plugins are not in the scope of the data models defined in this document.
 But user-specified YANG modules can be applied to different algorithm plugins by augmenting the data model defined in this document (see [](#alto-ext-model)).

+Generally, these server components of an ALTO server have the following interactions with each others:

+- Both the server manager and information resource manager will report statistics data to performance monitor and logging and fault manager.
+- The algorithm plugins will register callbacks to the corresponding ALTO information resources upon the configuration; Once an ALTO information resource is requested, the registered callback algorithm will be invoked.
+- A data source listener will fetch data from the configured data source using the corresponding southbound API in either proactive mode (polling) or reactive mode (subscription/publication).
+- A data source listener will update the preprocessed data to an optional data broker.
+- An algorithm plugin may read data from an optional data broker to calculate the ALTO information resource.

 ~~~
   +----------------------+      +-----------------+